Rafiul29/Rafiul29/README.md

 Developer from Bangladesh
 -------------------------

-I am a Python developer with expertise in building web applications using Django and Django REST Framework.
+I am a Full Stack developer with expertise in building web applications using Django and Django REST Framework.
 My skill set extends to front-end technologies like React.js and Next.js, along with experience in server-side rendering using Node.js.
 I am passionate about optimizing performance and delivering seamless user experiences.

 ## 🌐 Connect with me: